akielaries/WiringPi/README.md

-:warning: (11/04/2023) From [@akielaries](https://github.com/akielaries): I added some updates to this library regarding edits and features I deemed useful from my own experience and use of it.
-This fork of the WiringPi library I will support to my capacity.
+:warning: (11/04/2023) My own personal fork of WiringPi that I will add occasional changes to

-:warning: (10/31/2023) This library was deprecated by its author in August 2019.
-As of 31st October 2023 nobody has shown an interest in properly maintaining it.
-Between this, and changes to GPIO in Rasberry Pi OS Bookworm and on the Raspberry Pi 5, this project is going nowhere.
-It has been archived to more clearly indicate this status.

 WiringPi (Unofficial Mirror/Fork)
 =================================